Worried That Your Next SEC Audit Will End in Fines? TAKE THE ASSESSMENT

 Conflict Resolution

 Conflict happens.
 You’ve probably experienced it with a coworker or difficult client.
 There are several legal ways you can handle conflicts.
-Whether it’s a breach of contract or dispute over management of assets, it’s important to consider the pros and cons of each avenue.
+Whether it’s a breach of contract or a dispute over the management of assets, it’s important to consider the pros and cons of each avenue.

 Mediation